-PHOTO REPRINTS AVAILABLE Call Stonebridge Press for details 508-764-4325 or drop us an email at photos@stonebridgepress.com TREES/FIELDSTONE: Trees-Evergreens, Excellent July is FREE WINDOWS MONTH at Renewal by Andersen.1 Why is July one of the best times to replace your windows?
+PHOTO REPRINTS AVAILABLE

+Call Stonebridge Press for details 508-764-4325 or drop us an email at photos@stonebridgepress.com Why is July one of the best times to replace your windows?
 Because more energy-efficient windows can help you get relief from your uncomfortably hot home.
-Our exclusive High-Performance[TM] Low-E4^{} SmartSun[TM] glass is up to 70% more energy efficient.[†] It's engineered to help make your home cooler this summer.
+Our exclusive High-Performance[TM] Low-E4[®] SmartSun[TM] glass is up to 70% more energy efficient.[†] It's engineered to help make your home cooler this summer.
 Call before July 31st!

-It's almost like getting FREE WINDOWS for 1 year1

-DOWN

-MONTHLY PAYMENTS

-NTEREST

-FOR 1 YEAR

-lus

 Why have our customers chosen us over another window company?

-1. Fibrex[®] Material
+1. Fibrex® Material

 Our exclusive Fibrex material was researched by Andersen for 30 years before it was installed in even one home.
 Our Fibrex material is twice as strong as vinyl.

 2. Unique Look

 Our window has the elegant look and strength of a wood window, but our Fibrex material doesn't demand the same maintenance of wood.

 3. Accountability

 There's no frustrating "middle man" to deal with.
-We manage the entire process-from building to installation to the warrantyon windows and patio doors.
+We manage the entire process-from building to installation to the warranty-on windows and patio doors.

-Renewal by Andersen.
+It's almost like getting FREE WINDOWS for 1 year1

+\$ DOWN

+MONTHLY PAYMENTS

+O'MTEREST

+FOR 1 YEAR'

+Plus

+SAVE \$325

-WINDOW REPLACEMENT
+ON EVERY WINDOW

-ENT an Andersen Company

-The Better Way to a Better Window"

-\$325 ON EVERY WINDOW1 SAVE \$700 ON EVERY PATIO DOOR1
+SAVE \$700 ON EVERY PATIO DOOR1

 Minimum purchase of four.
 Interest accrues from the purchase date but is waived if paid in full within 12 months.

+WINDOW REPLACEMENT an Andersen Compan

+The Better Way to a Better Window

 Call for your FREE Window and Patio Door Diagnosis

-Our Fibrex®

-material is

-THAN

-VINYL

-2015(0)/(43

-1DETAILS OF OFFER: Offer expires 7/31/2019.
+1-800-209-2746 "DETAILS OF OFFER: Offer expires 7/31/2019.
 Not valid with other offers or prior purchases.
 Get \$325 off each window and \$700 off each patio door and 12 months \$0 money down, 0 monthly payments, 0% interest when you purchase four (4) or more windows or patio doors between 7/7/2019 and 7/31/2019.
 Subject to credit approval.
 Interest is billed during the promotional period, but all interest is waived if the purchase amount is paid before the expiration of the promotional period.
 Financing for GreenSky® consumer loan programs is provided by federally insured, federal and state chartered financial institutions without regard to age, race, color, religion, national origin, gender or familial status.
 Savings comparison based on purchase of a single unit at list price.
 Available only at participating locations.
-See your local Renewal by Andersen location for details.
+See your local Renewal by Andersen locations for details.
 License number available upon request.
 Some Renewal by Andersen locations are independently owned and operated.
 "Renewal by Andersen" and all other marks where denoted are trademarks of Andersen Corporation. ©2019 Andersen Corporation.
 All rights reserved. ©2019 Lead Surge LLC.
 All rights reserved.
-"Values are based on comparison of Renewal by Andersen® double-hung window U-Factor to the U-Factor for clear dual pane glass non-metal frame default values from the 2006, 2009, 2012, 2015, and 2018 International Energy Conservation Code "Glazed Fenestration" Default Tables: See limited warranty for details.
+"Values are based on comparison of Renewal by Andersen® double-hung window U-Factor to the U-Factor for clear dual pane glass non-metal frame default values from the 2006, 2009, 2012, 2015, and 2018 International Energy Conservation Code "Glazed Fenestration" Default Tables: "See limited warranty for details.